Sequences, modular forms and cellular integrals: Multiple binomial sums

 where $x_{i, j} = x_i + x_{i + 1} + \ldots + x_j$ with $x_6 = 1$.

 At this point, it is natural to also consider the integral

 where $\varepsilon$ is chosen sufficiently small so that the integrals converge.
 By the residue theorem, this integral evaluates to

 In particular, the values $J_{\sigma} (n)$ are nonnegative integers.
 By the principle of creative telescoping, we can derive a linear recurrence which is satisfied by both $I_{\sigma} (n)$ and $J_{\sigma} (n)$.
-Moreover, it is now natural to expect that the leading coefficients $A_{\sigma} (n)$ of $I_{\sigma} (n)$ are in fact equal to $J_{\sigma} (n)$.
-Likely, one can prove this equality in a general uniform fashion.
+In fact, we are going to show that the leading coefficients $A_{\sigma} (n)$ of $I_{\sigma} (n)$ are equal to $J_{\sigma} (n)$.
+Likely, one can prove this equality in a general uniform fashion (for instance, following the approach of \cite{dupont-odd}, as suggested by Dupont).
 For our purposes, it suffices to observe that both sequences satisfy a common recurrence and agree to sufficiently many terms.
 It remains to express $J_{\sigma} (n)$ in terms of a multiple binomial sum.

 Here, it will be convenient to not specialize $x_6$.
 In order to find an explicit formula for $J_{\sigma} (n)$, we expand

 using the binomial theorem and then extract the coefficient of $(x_1 x_2 x_3 x_4 x_5 x_6)^n$.
 Some care needs to be applied at this stage, because the order in which terms are expanded can have a considerable influence on the final binomial sum.
 For instance, the number of summations can vary substantially.
 In the present case, it is natural to first expand